rgc2000/NutClient-ESXi/readme.txt

 CONFIGURATION

-- Start vSphere Client and go to configuration tab of the hypervisor
-- Open Advanced Parameters and go to UserVars
+- Open ESXi UI web interface and log in.
+In 'navigator', select 'Manage' item in 'Host'
+- In 'System' tab select 'Advanced Settings' and you can filter with "UserVars.Nut"
 - Configure these parameters to match your needs :
    UserVars.NutUpsName        : UPS name on remote NUT server
                                 (ups_name@server_name), can be a space
                                 separated list of NUT servers.
    UserVars.NutUser           : Username to connect to NUT server.
-                                If more that one NUT server is declared, all need to use the same user/password UserVars.NutPassword       : Username password on NUT server.
+                                If you are using more than one NUT server, they all need to accept the same user/password.
+   UserVars.NutPassword       : User password on NUT server.
    UserVars.NutFinalDelay     : Seconds to wait on low battery event
                                 before shutting down.
    UserVars.NutOnBatteryDelay : Seconds to wait running on battery